-The Child & Youth Mortality Review Committee (CYMRC) is a statutory committee accountable to the Health Quality and Safety Commission (HQSC).
+The Child & Youth Mortality Review Committee (CYMRC) is a statutory committee which is accountable to the Health Quality & Safety Commission.

-The focus of the committee is to advise the HQSC on how to reduce preventable deaths of New Zealand children and youth aged 28 days to 25 years.
+The CYMRC advises the Commission on how to reduce preventable deaths of New Zealand children and young people aged 28 days to 24 years.

-The CYMRC aims to collect a standard set of information for every New Zealand child and youth who dies.
-Reviewing this information can help identify:
+The CYMRC aims to collect a standard set of information for every New Zealand child and young person who dies.
+Reviewing this information can help to identify:

 - national trends and patterns of illness, incidents and accidents leading to death which may indicate where health, education, social or environmental systems are not functioning to protect children and young people